Equivariant Degenerations of Plane Curve Orbits: Known orbit classes of special quartic curves

 There are explicit equations for $C_{A_6}$ and $C_{E_6}$ (see for example \cite[Section 3.4]{Nejad2}):

 \begin{cor} We have

 where $\#\on{Aut}(C_{A_6})=\# \on{Aut}(C_{D_6})=3$ and $\#\on{Aut}(C_{E_6})=2$. \end{cor}

-We will also verify the result for $p_{C_{D_6}}$ independently in \Cref{CAN}.
+We will also verify the result for $\p_{C_{D_6}}$ independently in \Cref{CAN}.

-\begin{proof} We apply \Cref{Kaztheman} to the case where $B=\mb{G}(2,N)$ for $N>>0$ and $\mc{S}=\mb{P}(\mc{V})$ where $\mc{V}$ is the tautological subbundle.
+\begin{proof} We apply \Cref{Kaztheman} to the case where $B$ is an arbitrary base variety and $\mc{V} \to B$ is an arbitrary rank $3$ sub-bundle.
 Let $T$ be the relative tangent bundle of $\mb{P}(\mc{V})\to B$.
 By the splitting principle and the relative Euler exact sequence for projective bundles, we get: